 Skip to content

-Example 7: Polymorphic Objects and Relations with vertex_router and edge_router
+Example 7: Polymorphic Objects and Relations with vertex_router and dynamic edge

-This example demonstrates how to ingest polymorphic entity data from a single objects table and dynamic relations from a relations table, using vertex_router and edge_router to route rows to the correct vertex types and edge types based on type discriminator columns.
+This example demonstrates how to ingest polymorphic entity data from a single objects table and dynamic relations from a relations table, using vertex_router to route rows to the correct vertex types and a dynamic edge step to create edges with types and relation names resolved at extraction time.

 Overview